Anurag2327/Git---Demo/README.md

 # Git---Demo
-this file is created for the git demo classes
+this file is created for the git demo classes.